KaushalVasava/FlutterBlocExample/README.md

 - Bloc is manager for state and event where we can connect states and events and do operations.
 - Bloc provider is used for providing block to UI or screen.
 - Bloc builder is used for Updating UI based on state and event.
-- Block listner is used for do background tasks based on state and events.
+- Bloc listner is used for do background tasks based on state and events.
-- Block consumer is used for Both. ie. Updating UI and background tasks.
+- Bloc consumer is used for Both. ie. Updating UI and background tasks.

 # What is Cubit?
 (Branch- cubit)
 - Cubit is a subset of the BLoC Pattern package that does not rely on events and instead uses methods to emit new states.